JTreezy/team-profile-generator/README.md

 -digitalsigna@gmail.com

-Finally, although it’s not a requirement, consider adding validation to ensure that user input is in the proper format.

 Grading Requirements
 Note: If a homework assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
 Examples of incomplete submissions include the following: